 During their Proof-of-Principle (PoP) research - Liddle et al. had synthesised several groups of DNA rectangles each with a different configuration of quantum dots and AuNPs in a solution.
 Thereafter a laser was employed as a spotlight, whereby the team is able to follow the movement of individual DNA rectangles in the liquid, and enable the detection of changes in the fluorescent lifetime of the quantum dots when close to AuNPs of different sizes.
 In addition, the NIST team demonstrated how they could exactly predict the lifetime of the fluorescence of the quantum dot, which is dependent on the size of the nearby AuNPs.

 Though the NIST tracking technique is time consuming - Liddle states the credibility of their results will enable them to smartly engineer the dots to have a specific desired lifetime.
 The provisional success of the tracking method could lead to better measurement methods.
 In conclusion, Liddle states that "our main goals for the future, are to build better nano-scale sensors using this approach and to develop the meteorology necessary to measure their performance."
-Full article available here.
+Original article available here.

 DCN Corp believes the NIST research is very exciting - especially when considering the future direction of radio tune-ability and its coupling with nano-plasmonics/photonics.
 The possibility that DCN Corp can homogeneously dip coat any given nanomaterial and/or nano composite solution - means the resultant effect on the quantum dots could be of a greater controlling factor onto its resultant fluorescence and/or dimness.
 Therefore, if you or your colleagues are interested in making the above a reality - please ensure to contact the company as soon as practicably possible.